Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

+Wang, Z., Haarer, E., Barari, N., & MacLellan, C.J.
+(2025).
+Taxonomic Networks: A Representation for Neuro-Symbolic Pairing.
+In _Proceedings of the 2nd International Conference on Neuro-symbolic Systems_. [(pdf)][wang-neus-25]

+Weitekamp, D., MacLellan, C.J., Harpstead, E., & Koedinger, K. (2025).
+Decomposed Inductive Procedure Learning: Learning Academic Tasks with Human-Like Data Efficiency.
+In _Proceedings of the 47th Annual Conference of the Cognitive Science Society_.

+MacLellan, C.J.
+(2025).
+Model Human Learners: Computational Models to Guide Instructional Design.
+In _Proceedings of the 47th Annual Conference of the Cognitive Science Society_. [(pdf)][maclellan-cogsci-25]

+Zhou, J., Rui, S., You, Y., DiSalvo, C., Dombrowski, L. & MacLellan, C.J.
+(2025).
+Improving Public Service Chatbot Design and Civic Impact: Investigation of Citizens’ Perceptions of a Metro City 311 Chatbot.
+In _Proceedings of the 2025 ACM Designing Interactive Systems Conference_.

+Gupta, A., Reddig, J., Caló, T., Weitekamp, D., & MacLellan, C.J.
+(2025).
+Beyond Final Answers: Evaluating Large Language Models for Math Tutoring.
+In _Proceedings of the 26th International Conference on Artificial Intelligence in Education_. [(pdf)][gupta-aied-25]

+Weitekamp, D., Siddiqui, M., & MacLellan, C.J.
+(2025).
+TutorGym: A Testbed for Evaluating AI Agents as Tutors and Students.
+In _Proceedings of the 26th International Conference on Artificial Intelligence in Education_. [(pdf)][weitekamp-aied-25] [(website)][tutorgym-website]

+Lian,X., Zekun, W., & MacLellan, C.J.
+(2025).
+Efficient and Scalable Masked Word Prediction Using Concept Formation. _Cognitive Systems Research_. [(pdf)][lian-csr-25]

 Lange, L., Zhang, Q., MacLellan, C., & Wu, Y. (2025).
 Training Humans for Robust Human-Agent Teaming: Knowing When to Engage with an AI Partner.
 In _Proceedings of the AAAI Symposium Series_ (Vol. 5, No. 1, pp. 83-86). [(pdf)][lange-aaai-sss-25]

 Zhang, Q., MacLellan C.J.
 (2025).
 Think and Play: Designing and Evaluating Human-AI Teaming Dynamics in Gaming Environments.
 In _Proceedings of the AAAI Symposium Series_ (Vol. 5, No. 1, pp. 133-135). [(pdf)][zhang-aaai-sss-25]